stargate/stargate/DEV_GUIDE.md

 either directly on the test class or on one of its super-classes.

-Integration tests that need both storage and Stargate nodes, should use the `@UseStargateContainer` annotation to active both extensions in the right order.
+Integration tests that need both storage and Stargate nodes, should use the `@UseStargateContainer` annotation to activate both extensions in the right order.

 The code element holding `@ClustgerSpec` or `@StargateSpec` annotations controls the lifecycle of the nodes they define.
 If the "spec" is present at the class level (inherited), the corresponding